-I. If a child breaks a golden rule within a lesson they get a warning and their name is moved to the yellow Card

-2. If a child breaks the same or another golden rule within that lesson, their name is moved to the amber card: they lose five minutes of the next playtime and will stay in class where an adult will use Restorative Justice questions to help them reflect on their behaviour
+- 1. If a child breaks a golden rule within a lesson they get a warning. - 2.
+If a child breaks the same or another golden rule a further one or more times within that lesson, they lose up to 10 minutes of the next playtime.
+They may also be sent to their buddy class with appropriate work to complete.
+During their missed playtime, they will stay in class where an adult will use Restorative Justice questions to help them reflect on their behaviour. - 3.
+If there is more 'severe incident' i.e. peer on peer abuse, fighting, stealing, swearing at pupil/adult or deliberate rudeness to an adult, damaging school property with intent, persistent unkindness to others/bullying type behaviour there will be no warning given.
+This will also apply to sexual harassment between peers.

-3. If the child breaks the same or another golden rule for a third time within the same lesson their name is moved to the red card and they are sent to their buddy class with appropriate work to complete.
-They also lose 10 minutes of the next break.
-KS2 children should sit outside the Headteacher's office and complete a 'Reflection Sheet' based on Restorative Justice which is then returned to the class teacher.
-KS1 children will have a longer discussion with an adult during break time in the buddy class.

-4. If there is more 'severe incident' i.e. violence, fighting, stealing, swearing at pupil/adult or deliberate rudeness to an adult, damaging school property with intent, persistent unkindness to others/bullying type behaviour there will be no warning given.
 The child will be sent to a member of the Senior Leadership Team.
-In this instance these sanctions will apply:

-- Key Stage I Restorative Justice conversation (SLT) and appropriate sanction - $\circ~$ Lower Key Stage 2 -Restorative Justice conversation (SLT) and appropriate sanction - $\circ~$ Upper Key Stage 2 Restorative Justice conversation (SLT) and appropriate sanction
+In this instance these sanctions will apply: - Key Stage I Restorative Justice conversation (SLT) and appropriate sanction. - Lower Key Stage 2 -Restorative Justice conversation (SLT) and appropriate sanction. - Upper Key Stage 2 Restorative Justice conversation (SLT) and appropriate sanction.

-Sanctions may also include lost playtime
+Sanctions may include lost playtime